inet-framework/inet-tutorials/visualization/doc/step21.md

+---
+layout: page
-@page step21 Step 21 - Displaying transport connections
+title: Step 21.
+Displaying transport connections

-@nav{step20,step22}
+tutorial: Visualization
+---

-@section s21goals Goals
+## Goals

 In this step we show transport connections.
 To establish a link, TCP uses three-way handshake.
 It's open until one of the participants initiate closing the